 Steak was cooked just right, potato likewise, although notably ordinary.
 They didn’t put the stuff on the side like I asked, but at that point, I didn’t give a flying fig. Mushrooms were perfect, although not as perfect as what I make at home.
 I slice them, brown them in butter, and add red wine and garlic to the sauce.
 I had a glass of red Zinfandel that was drinkable, if not exceptional.
 I am a raging wine snob after all and have wine delivered to me from Reustle Prayer Rock in Oregon.
-This was inoffensive but I wouldn’t buy it.
+This wine was inoffensive but I wouldn’t buy it.

 So what’s with the title that includes Tail O’ the Pup?
 On the way to the Outback, we passed a hot dog stand and briefly discussed doing a series on our Fractured Foodies Having Fun Blog about hot dogs.
 It was then that I remembered all the great hot dogs I’ve had—Pinks, topping the list, then a little stand on Santa Monica Beach, and of course, Tail O’ the Pup in L.A.
 “I’m going to blog about the pup,” I slurred to David half way through dinner.
 And so it is.

-Once upon a tim, in my wicked youth of twenty something, I partied hardy in Santa Monica and Los Angeles.
+Once upon a time, in my wicked youth of twenty something, I partied hardy in Santa Monica and Los Angeles.
 I would often attend after hours, all night parties with musicians, actors, mystics, and various oddballs.
 It was usually formal attire, long dresses, feathers, jewelry, lots of make-up, heavy false eyelashes, and poofy hair held together like cement with gallons of hair spray.

-Sometimes, on my way home in the wee hours of the morning (read afternoon), I would stop at the Tail O’ the Pup, in my finery and very dark sunglasses, and have a hot dog and Coke for breakfast.
+Sometimes, on my way home in the wee hours of the morning (read early afternoon), I would stop at the Tail O’ the Pup, in my finery and very dark sunglasses, and have a hot dog and Coke for breakfast.
 What a sight I must have been.
 If I were a great artist, I would paint my memory of sitting on the counter stool, long shimmery dress dragging onto the ground and my feet securely painful in too high heels.

 My hair was probably popping out of it’s piled high prison, and I’m sure I had a false eyelash or two hanging on by sheer willpower.
-And there I was, munching on a super chili dog with extra onions and a tall Coca Cola only a few hours before I had either class at the local college or a job to go to.
+And there I was, munching on a super chili dog with extra onions and a tall Coca Cola only a few hours before I had either a class at the local college or a job to go to.

-Tail o’ the Pup is only one of my most fond memories of life in an era of freedom that is unlikely to be seen again to the “civilized” world.
+Tail o’ the Pup is only one of my most fond memories of life in an era of freedom that is unlikely to be seen again in the “civilized” world.
 I wouldn’t trade my wicked past for anything.
 I had more fun than anyone.
-Aids wasn’t a concern, morality was a personal matter, and drugs flowed freely.
+AIDs wasn’t a concern, morality was a personal matter, and drugs flowed freely.
 By freely, I mean that no one cared whether you imbibed or didn’t.
 I mostly didn’t, except for a little pot now and then to be sociable.
 I was a free spirit but not stupid.
 I liked to dance, laugh, and generally have a good time.

 The really interesting thing too, is that I wasn’t really promiscuous, by today’s standards anyway.
 I knew how to say “no,” and often did.
-I never thought I wasn’t complete without a man and knew my power.
+I never thought I wasn’t complete without a man and I knew my power.
 If I wanted a partner, there were plenty of takers.
-When I was in a relationship, I was generally faithful.
-I knew when to move on, and did so, often.
+When I was in a relationship, I was generally faithful but I knew when to move on, and did so, often.

 As I may have said before, men, in my life have been like New York Taxi Cabs.
 If I missed one, another came along in just a little while.
 Since, I’m no beauty, I’ve never really figured that out, except that I was never afraid of men, nor did I idolize them.
 I think men are just like everyone else.
 If you treat them with respect, they respond in a positive way.
 But then, maybe I’m just full of s!@#.
 I don’t really know.
 I like men and, until I “grew up,” I didn’t know what it was to be committed to one individual for long.